sarahla/cliff-hurst-netlify-gatsby/src/pages/consultant/index.md

 path: /consultant
 title: consultant
 image: /img/consultant.jpg
-description: It is a privilege to be a principle—along with my wife, Dayna—in CDHurst Consulting, LLC.
+description: It is a privilege to be a consultant—along with my wife, Dayna—in CDHurst Consulting, LLC.
 ---
 Our motto is: Growing People/Growing Organizations.